 Many products available overseas – including those found via the internet or while travelling – will look similar to APVMA-registered products.
 If a product does not have an APVMA or NRA approval number on the label, it is not registered in Australia and cannot legally be imported for private use.
 Unregistered products may be seized by the Australian Border Force and destroyed or returned at the expense of the purchaser.

 If there is no APVMA or NRA approval number on the label, the product cannot legally be imported for private use.

 Consent to import

-The APVMA can approve importation of unregistered products or unapproved active constituents by issuing an Import Consent under limited circumstances.
+The APVMA can approve the importation of unregistered products or unapproved active constituents by issuing an Import Consent under limited circumstances.